DimitarRadkovDimitrov/PortfolioWeb/README.md

 # PortfolioWeb

-This is the current version of my portfolio website www.dimitardimitrov.ca.
+This is the current version of my portfolio website www.dimitardimitrov.ca.<br>

-I bootstrap and a little bit of javascript here and there.
+I used HTML/CSS and bootstrap as the foundation with javascript to handle resizing<br>
+and scrolling features.